 To enter personal property tax or sales tax paid on a new vehicle:

-- Click Itemized or Standard Deductions to expand the category and then click Taxes paid
+- Click Itemized or Standard Deductions in the Federal Quick Q&A Topics menu to expand, then click Taxes paid.

 Personal Property Taxes